-Whilst ordinarily we would not sanction an emergency referral to the home, as this is not always in the best interest of the young person or those already in residence.
-Upon receipt of an emergency referral the home management team shall within one hour inform the Central Resource Team if accommodation and support are available.
+We would not ordinarily sanction an emergency referral to the home, as this is not always in the best interest of the young person or those already in residence.

 Upon receipt of a standard referral the home management team shall, on the same working day, inform the enquiring authority if accommodation and support are available.